 A non-hormonal birth control was FDA approved May 2020 and I was really excited to dig into what it was all about.
 With how many women I speak to about the destructive side effects of hormonal birth control I wanted to know if this non-hormonal type was something I could start recommending as an option.
 It is long over due that we had a safe, reliable, on demand, short acting (immediately reversible), non-hormonal birth control that isn’t condoms, and also doesn’t have a long list of side effects that are harmful to our bodies and sexual health.

-Here’s a quick list of the side effects and disadvantages of hormonal birth control, many that you are probably not even aware are even related to hormonal birth control:
+Here’s a quick list of the side effects and disadvantages of standard oral hormonal birth control, many that you are probably not even aware are even related to hormonal birth control:

 Decreased libido, increased risk of yeast infections, BV infections, UTI’s, hormone mediated vulvodynia, or vestibulodynia, lichen sclerosis, lichen planus, decreased vaginal lubrication, thicker discharge, vaginal atrophy, sexual dysfunction, sexual pain (dyspareunia), decreased vaginal elasticity, immature vaginal epithelium/cells, raised pH levels, depleted beneficial bacteria, vulvar dryness, decreased vaginal or clitoral sensations, fatigue and sleep issues, bone density loss, reduced glucose tolerance and increased risk of diabetes, painful penetration including tampons or menstrual cups, depression and/or anxiety, blood clots even UNDER 35 yrs. old, weight gain, headache, nausea, mood swings, increased blood pressure, intermenstrual spotting, missed periods,.
 I know there are more, but this is a review of Phexxi, not the less known and more disruptive effects of hormonal birth control-that’s a different article I’m writing!